 Furthermore, the suit comes equipped with an external fluid seam weld made from a durable 8mm silicone-based urethane.
 This helps keep water out while allowing maximum stretch.
 The interior is triple-glued and blind stitched leaving little to no room for blown seams.
 Finally, the double sealed collar and Krypto Knee pads are great touches that add that little extra durability where we need it.

-In review, the new O’Neill Psycho Tech is the best suit I have ever owned.
-It’s lightweight composition and insane flexibility allow me to extend my sessions a considerable amount from a fatigue standpoint.
+The new O’Neill Psycho Tech is the best suit I have ever owned.
+It’s lightweight composition and insane flexibility allows me to extend my sessions a considerable amount, from a fatigue standpoint.
 Yet these amazing performance characteristics do not limit the suit’s functionality when it comes to warmth.
-In the 6 months, I have owned this suit, there hasn’t been a single session that I’ve had to cut short due to being cold.
+In the few months I have owned this suit, there hasn’t been a single session that I’ve had to cut short due to being cold.
 This suit is currently our best selling wetsuit, and for good reason.
 So what are you waiting for?
-It’s time to jump on the Bandwagon and pick up the Psycho Tech.
+It’s time to jump on the bandwagon and pick up the Psycho Tech.

 Check out our full selection of O’Neill Wetsuits Here.